Kayode-Abiodun-Adeyemi/Real-Estate-Property-Management-Software/README.md

 # Real-Estate-Property-Management-Software
-This is a Real Estate Property Management Web Application for a Case Study that was developed by Kayode Abiodun Adeyemi as an assignment towards the MSc Computing Programme in Sheffield Hallam University.
+This is an N-Tier Real Estate Property Management Web Application for a Case Study that was developed by Kayode Abiodun Adeyemi as an assignment towards the MSc Computing Programme in Sheffield Hallam University.

 The objective of the Application is to offer online-real-time services in a simplistic and streamlined fashion to the customers of the Client/Case Study.